jaquilio/onedl-mmsegmentation/docs/en/advanced_guides/engine.md

 MMEngine defined some [basic loop controllers](https://github.com/vbti-development/onedl-mmengine/blob/main/mmengine/runner/loops.py) such as epoch-based training loop (`EpochBasedTrainLoop`), iteration-based training loop (`IterBasedTrainLoop`), standard validation loop (`ValLoop`), and standard testing loop (`TestLoop`).

-OpenMMLab's algorithm libraries like MMSegmentation abstract model training, testing, and inference as `Runner` to handle.
+OneDLLab's algorithm libraries like MMSegmentation abstract model training, testing, and inference as `Runner` to handle.
 Users can use the default `Runner` in MMEngine directly or modify the `Runner` to meet customized needs.
 This document mainly introduces how users can configure existing running settings, hooks, and optimizers' basic concepts and usage methods.

 ## Configuring Runtime Settings